 Why Study Spanish Here?

-Gain unparalleled learning experiences as you participate in internships, research, and as you study abroad.
-Learn to adapt in cross-cultural roles throughout your career.
+Gain unparalleled learning experiences as you participate in internships, research, and study abroad.
+Learn to adapt to cross-cultural roles throughout your career.
 You'll graduate with a highly marketable skill and an enriched appreciation of Spanish-American culture.

 Beyond the Classroom

 Join the chapter of Sigma Delta Pi, the National Collegiate Hispanic Honor Society, which coordinates service projects, events, and Spanish tutoring.